FirebirdSQL/firebird/doc/sql.extensions/README.ddl.txt

 ALTER TABLE <table> DROP [IF EXISTS] <column>
 ALTER TABLE <table> DROP CONSTRAINT [IF EXISTS] <constraint>

-2) ALTER CONSTRAINT
+2) ALTER CONSTRAINT clause for ALTER TABLE statement.

-ANSI standard compliant ALTER CONSTRAINT clause for ALTER TABLE statement.
+Syntax:

 ALTER TABLE ALTER CONSTRAINT <constraint name> [NOT] ENFORCED

-Supported for UNIQUE, PRIMARY KEY and FOREIGN KEY constraints.
+Supported for UNIQUE, PRIMARY KEY, FOREIGN KEY and CHECK constraints.
 Primary and unique keys cannot be deactivated if they are referenced by any active foreign key.

-The corresponding non-standard ALTER INDEX statement is allowed as well.
+The corresponding ALTER INDEX and ALTER TRIGGER statements are allowed as well.

 ODS 13.2 is required.